-Our Goodfood Canada review and free promo offer code lets our readers see if “Canada’s #1 Meal Kit” suits their taste buds – for a crazy reduced first-time bonus!
+Our Goodfood Canada review (yes, Goodfood and Makegoodfood are the same company) and free promo offer code lets our readers see if “Canada’s #1 Meal Kit” suits their taste buds – for a crazy reduced first-time bonus!

 While the portions are slightly smaller on average than HelloFresh, they are also slightly cheaper, and I personally don’t miss the extra (in fact it’s probably good for me)!